 Disclaimer: If you purchase any of the linked products, I will receive a commission.
 I do however use the products I recommend and stand by how awesome they are!

 Does it actually taste like ice cream?

-Whenever I tell Tim we’re having something vegan he gives me a look of skepticism.
-Not because he is against vegetables per se but because he’s concerned that it will taste like a weird imposter of the real version.
+I totally get any skepticism about vegan ice cream.
+Can you even call it ice cream if there’s no dairy?
+There are a lot of questions if this is unfamiliar territory for you.
+Maybe you’re concerned that it will taste like a weird imposter of the real version.
 And if the original option already tastes good, why make the swap?!